 For more information have a look here: https://www.swcz.de/de/soziales/sonstige-themen/kranken-a-pflegeversicherung (German only)

 All the state health insurance companies provide their clients with approximately the same services.

 The process of enrollment can last from one day to one week.
 Usually, it depends on whether you have paid the semester fee in advance or can pay it with a German debit card on the spot.
 If not, be prepared to wait several days until the money is transferred by the bank.

-In general it’s possible to change your degree program within 18 month after you have started to study at TU Chemnitz.
+In general, it’s possible to change your degree program within 18 months after you have started to study at TU Chemnitz.
 You need to hand in the application to the Student Service Point, and to the city Foreigner’s Office (because you will need to change your residence permit).
 Find more information here: https://www.tu-chemnitz.de/studentenservice/zsb/index.php.en

 Work and Internship